Bryan Harsin: Controversies

 In 2020, amid the George Floyd Protests, Jason Robinson, who previously played for Harsin at Boise State, called out Harsin for failing to speak out about police violence against black men in the United States.
 In response, Harsin released a statement that said "We all need to be better" without directly addressing the death of Floyd or racial injustice.

-In 2022, prior to the initiation of an investigation of Auburn's program under Harsin, one player stated that "we got treated like we wasn't good enough and like dogs" by Harsin, and that Harsin "has a terrible mindset as a person", while another accused him of failing to connect with black players.
-After the investigation, there was speculation that the "the real reason for the inquiry into the program" was the "possible mistreatment of Black football players."
+In 2022, prior to the initiation of an investigation of Auburn's program under Harsin, one player stated that "we got treated like we wasn't good enough and like dogs" by Harsin, and that Harsin "has a terrible mindset as a person", while another accused him of failing to connect with Black players.
+After the investigation, there was speculation that "the real reason for the inquiry into the program" was the "possible mistreatment of Black football players."

 Following President Trump's criminal conviction in 2024, Harsin was criticized for his describing the guilty verdict as "evil."